Retail Food Establishments

 Environmental health specialists are responsible for licensing and inspecting all public food facilities such as restaurants, supermarkets, and other retail operations.
 In addition, environmental health specialists conduct investigations of food and institution-based illness, complaints and vector control issues.

-- Colorado Food Code Transition Presentation
+FDA Food Code Transition

 - Certified Food Protection Managers